29jm/29jm.github.io/_posts/2020-03-07-advanced-memory-allocation.markdown

 ### Porting the allocator to userspace

-Sure, the kernel and its window manager are what will be stressing memory the most for a while, and we could get away with keeping a buddy allocator for our userspace `malloc`.
+Sure, the kernel and its window manager are what will be stressing memory the most for a while, and we could get away with keeping a bump allocator for our userspace `malloc`.
 That memory is freed on exit anyway.
 But where's the fun in that?
 Can't we adapt our code so that it works in both the kernel and in userspace?

 Of course we can.
 We already have a build-level mechanism for that with our C library, which is built twice: once for the kernel with the `_KERNEL_` preprocessor symbol defined, and a second time for userspace.